U.S. legislation targets online child sexual abuse; threatens encryption on Facebook, Google

 “The EARN IT Act creates a false choice between protecting children and supporting strong encryption protections,” said Carl Szabo, vice president and general counsel at NetChoice - a group that counts Facebook, Google, Twitter among its members.

 The American Civil Liberties Union said the bill threatens the safety of activists, domestic violence victims and millions of others who rely on strong encryption every day.
-Others said it raised constitutonal issues on freedom from unreasonable searches.
+Others said it raised constitutional issues on freedom from unreasonable searches.

 Johns Hopkins security engineering professor Matthew Green said the requirement that two commission members have experience in cryptography or data security showed that it was aimed squarely at encryption.